Is It Safe to Travel to Venezuela in 2026?

 Traveler Impact

-Solo travelers face extreme risks from violent crime and kidnapping, particularly in areas outside of Caracas where law enforcement is limited and unregulated taxis are common.
+Solo travelers face extreme risks from violent crime and kidnapping, particularly in areas outside of Caracas and along the Colombia border.

-Families with children face extreme risks due to the lack of healthcare infrastructure and high crime rates, making travel with children particularly dangerous.
+Families with children face extreme risks due to inadequate healthcare access and high crime rates, making travel with kids particularly dangerous.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Venezuela.